-Cats crave freedom-it's one of the many things we love about them.
-If you don’t want to open the door every time your pet wants a change of scenery, install a cat door.
+Cats crave independence.
+That’s one of the many things we love about them.
+If you don’t want to open the door every time your pet wants a change of scenery, think about installing a cat door.

 How to Install a Cat Door

-If stray cats or other feral animals are a problem in your neighborhood, an electronic cat door can help keep strays out, your pet in.
-Magnetic cat doors also keep the door securely shut.
-A magnet on your cat’s collar opens the flap when your pet gets close to the door.
+If stray cats or other feral animals are a problem, an electronic cat door is a good solution.
+It can help keep unwanted visitors out, while letting your pet in.
+Magnetic doors also stay securely shut.
+A magnet on your cat’s collar allows the flap to open when your pet gets close to the door.